crate/cratedb-fivetran-destination/docs/handbook.md

 Please use container image tags appropriately when aiming for version pinning.
 The first GA release will be `cratedb-fivetran-destination:0.0.1`.

+## Caveats

+:AlterTableRecreateStatements:

+  When the adapter processes schema changes that involve amendments to primary keys, it needs to re-create the destination table and copy over all the data on behalf of a temporary table that will get swapped in after being populated.
+While the copy operation is taking place, the original table will block any writes, to avoid data loss.
+  However, shortly before the table swap, to complete the operation, the adapter needs to release the write block: At this point in time, before completing the swap operation, CrateDB may accept writes to the original table before swapping it out, which may lead to data loss.

 [^uv]: We recommend to use the [uv] package manager, but it also works without.